- You are here:

 Philip is the author of the Bradt guidebook to Mozambique.

-Elephants are the only confirmed residents from the Big Five.
-Predators are scarce but several cheetahs were recently reintroduced.
+Elephants, for which the ‘Special Elephant Reserve’ was first established in 1960, are flourishing in Maputo National Park.
+More than 400 of these giants were counted recently.
+Predators are scarce but several cheetahs have been reintroduced.
 The most common antelope is reedbuck, which likes the open grassland habitat, but also look out for nyala, duiker, greater kudu, waterbuck, bushbuck, impala and steenbok.

 Wildlife Highlights